raghavkhare98/local-text-searching-commandline/README.md

-Description:

-Indexes and searches through local `.txt` and `.log` files using a custom inverted index.
+Description: Indexes and searches through local `.txt`, `.md`,`.log` or any other files using a custom inverted index

 How it works:
 - Crawler collects all files mentioned in the function arguments.
 Specify file type by using '.extension'